IkErules/python-examples/readme.md

 ## Project setup
 To run the project on your machine use following tools:
-* python version 3.8
+* python version 3.7
 * IDE: PyCharm

-## Coroutine examples
-To run coroutine examples you have to use python console:
-1. open your favorite console
-2. navigate to directory ./coroutine_generator/ of this project
-3. run coroutine example by typing `python coroutinge.py`
-4. watch output :)
+If you use python version 3.7, you can run all examples directly in IDE.
+With version 3.8 you probably have to run the coroutine and completabe_future example from a python console.
+I ran into problems while running them in PyCharm.

+Have fun \m/